-- The deferred stock option benefit is included as income.
-If the deceased employee qualifies for the offsetting deduction, the employment benefit is reduced by 50%. - On the deemed disposition of the shares: - If the price of the stock has increased after the exercise date, the taxable portion of the capital gain generated due to the employee's death is included in the terminal return of the deceased. - o If the price of the stock has decreased after the exercise date, a capital loss has occurred.
-This loss can be utilized in the year of death to reduce capital gains realized within any of the three previous years.
+- The deferred stock option benefit is included as income in the terminal return of the deceased.
+If the deceased employee qualifies for the offsetting deduction, the employment benefit is reduced by 50%. - On the deemed disposition of the shares: - If the price of the shares has increased after the exercise date, the taxable portion of the capital

+- gain generated due to the employee's death is included in the terminal return of the deceased. - If the price of the shares has decreased after the exercise date, a capital loss has occurred.
+This loss can be utilized to reduce capital gains realized in the year of death or within any of the three previous years.
 Any remaining capital loss that cannot be utilized can be used to offset any other type of income in the year of death.

-Be Aware of Capital Losses if Shares Are Not Immediately Sold of the shares on acquisition and the exercise price, even though he or she has not realized any monetary gain.
+Be Aware of Capital Losses if Shares Are Not Immediately Sold

+When an employee acquires shares under a stock option plan but does not immediately sell them and the value of the shares declines after acquisition, he or she is still taxed on the employment benefit, even though he or she has not realized any monetary gain.
 The Canada Revenue Agency's position is that by keeping the shares rather than selling them immediately, the employee assumes an investment risk.
 Note that the option benefit is taxed as employment income; therefore any capital loss triggered on the sale cannot be used to offset the employment benefit included in income.